Oregon Real Estate Lawyers

 A former top-ten law school graduate and deputy district attorney,...

 Justice also advises clients concerning various business matters including, but not limited to, entity creation, contracts, real estate, and licensure.
 Justice utilizes an industry-focused approach to help clients naviagate their business issues.

 Justice provides labor and employment training for employers.
 The training focuses on the prevention of claims and how to mitigate and...

-Born in Portland, Oregon, Michele Peters came to the practice of law later in life after prior successful careers in real estate, entertainment, and teaching.
+Michele came to the practice of law later in life after prior successful careers in real estate, entertainment, and education.
 She is a graduate of New York Law School and Syracuse University where she graduated with performance honors in music and education, with masters work in theater.

-She believes our lives and work can and should be conducted with professionalism and mutual respect.
+Michele believes our lives and work should be conducted with professionalism and mutual respect.